koddo/coding-interviews-prep-msk/README.md

 2. Actually solve a couple of problems to get comfortable with the interface.
 3. Install a dictionary on your phone.

+You can also focus on practicing in your target language first.
+For example, https://www.hackerrank.com/domains/python or https://www.hackerrank.com/domains/cpp.

 # To-do list

 TODO: list of algorithms theory and data structures topics